What are microservices? The pros, cons, and how they workPosted Dec 20, 2022 | 15 min. (3035 words)

-For instance, here’s a very simple microservices example by Paul Chapman, published in detail in the official Spring blog.
+For instance, here’s a very simple microservices example by Paul Chapman, published on the official Spring blog.
 It uses Spring, Spring Boot, and Spring Cloud to build the application.

 - Create the service registration (so that microservices can find each other), using the Eureka registration server (incorporated in Spring Cloud)

 - Create an account management microservice called “Account Service” with Spring Boot

 - Create a web service to access the microservice, using Spring’s